CharlyMannion/airport_solo/README.md

 * I ran rubocop regularly to help me improve my code.
 * I wrote code to defend against edge cases, such as inconsistent states of the system ensuring that planes can only take off from airports they are in; planes that are already flying cannot take off and/or be in an airport; planes that are landed cannot land again and must be in an airport, etc
 * I achieved 100% Test coverage
-* When I was happy with the program at a particular point, I attempted to refactor to follow principles such as DRY.
+* When I was happy with the program at a particular point, I attempted to refactor to follow principles such as DRY